 Employees are not exempt from the statewide transit tax withholding, even if they are exempt from federal income tax withholding.

 As the employer, you do not pay the Oregon transit tax.
 You are only responsible for withholding, reporting, and remitting withheld taxes to the state government.

 The statewide Oregon transit tax goes to the Statewide Transportation Improvement Fund.
 Funds cover public transportation-related investments and improvements.

 Check out Oregon’s website for more information on the statewide transit tax.

 After withholding the Oregon transit tax from employee wages, you must remit the funds to the state of Oregon.
 You need to report the transit tax, too.

-If you are an annual filer, report the tax using Form OR-STT-A, Oregon Annual Statewide Transit Tax Withholding Return.
+If you are a quarterly filer, you must report the tax on Form OQ, Oregon Quarterly Tax Report.
+If you are an annual agricultural filer, report the tax using Form OR-STT-A, Oregon Annual Statewide Transit Tax Withholding Return.